About Jolly Phonics Extra

 For children at home

 Vocabulary is also developed, as the talking pen names many objects in pictures when they are touched.
-The talking pen responds to all the books and flash cards.
+The talking pen responds to all the books and flashcards.

-For children still in early Primary school
+For children starting school

 For mixed ages, and older children – Jolly Buddies